DJ LeMahieu Player Props: Yankees vs. Astros

-The New York Yankees, including DJ LeMahieu (.405 on-base percentage in past 10 games, 98 points above season-long percentage), battle starting pitcher Justin Verlander and the Houston Astros at Yankee Stadium, Saturday at 1:05 PM ET.
+DJ LeMahieu and his .429 on-base percentage over his past 10 games (119 points higher than his season-long percentage), will be in action for the New York Yankees against the Houston Astros and Jose Urquidy on August 6 at 1:35 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his most recent game against the Astros.
+He had a one-hit performance in his most recent game (1-for-3) against the Astros.

 DJ LeMahieu Game Info & Props vs. the Astros